 Social Media can be a really fun way to interact with others, share things with your friends, and see what they're up to.
 It can be a space where we can be creative and can explore content.
 You can usually access social media sites on any device.
-Some types of social media and what they do:
+Here are some types of social media and what they do: